Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis II - M. leprae/aDNA_Data_Analysis_II.md

 `Lab-ID` `Country/state of isolation` `Year isolated in CE` `host species if not human`

 Above the tree select the `Bootstrap Tree` view.
 This will add bootstrap values to the tree.
-To make this tree, MEGA11 just iterated through 100 different replications to calculate parsimony (a value set in the screenshot above).
+To make this tree, MEGA11 iterated through 100 different replications to calculate parsimony (a value set in the screenshot above).
 A bootstrap value is the percentage of replicates that resulted in this organization.
 For example, _M. lepromatosis_ shared a node with `516`, `518`, `CM1`, `Kanazawa`, `Kyoto-1`, `S10`, and `Jorgen-507` in 100% of replicates (see blue dot below).

 <img src="https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20II%20-%20M.%20leprae/images/5MEGA.png" alt="MEGA5" width="900">